Fall River, Massachusetts: Religion

 Fall River remains a predominantly Roman Catholic city due to the French Canadians who first populated the city, and is the seat of the Roman Catholic Diocese of Fall River.
 St. Mary's Cathedral was formed in the 1850s by Irish immigrants; Edgar DaCunha has served as bishop since 2014.
 Santo Christo Parish on Columbia Street is known as the Mother Church of the Portuguese parishes in the diocese.
 The Church was established in 1892 to serve the local Portuguese community, Many of whom came from the Azorean island of São Miguel.
 Other notable Catholic churches include St. Anne's Church, Good Shepherd Church (formerly Saint Patrick's), and the former Notre Dame de Lourdes in the Flint neighborhood, which was destroyed in a large fire on May 10, 1982.
 At the time of the city's peak population in 1920, there were over two dozen Catholic parishes existing throughout the city, with each ethnic enclave having its own parish.
 In recent years, the diocese has merged several parishes in the city, closing some and renaming the united congregations, bringing the total number of parishes in the diocese to ten as of 2021.
 St. Louis the King Church closed in 2000.

 Historically, the Highlands neighborhood was predominantly Protestant, with several churches in the area of North Main and Rock Streets, notably including the Central Congregational Church and the First Congregational Church, known for hosting many New England luminaries before its demise in a fire in the 1980s.

 German Jewish settlers arrived in Fall River beginning in the 1860s and continuing into the 1870s.
 The 1880s and 1890s saw the arrival of Russian Jewish immigrants.
 At the start of the 20th century, Fall River was home to three synagogues.
 The Jewish community historically worked in peddling, retail, and clothing stores.
 Temple Beth-El was founded in 1924 on High Street.
-In 1970 there were three congregations serving 4,000 Jews in Fall River; by 2008 that number had declined to less than 1,000.
+In 1970 there were three congregations serving 4,000 Jews in Fall River; by 2008 that number had declined to fewer than 1,000.

 Various other ethno-religious groups also live in the city.
 Recent arrivals from Cambodia and India maintain temples in the city, such as Wat Udomsaharatanaram and BAPS Shri Swaminarayanwasi.